ksator/VXLAN-EVPN/TRAINING/day-3/lab_guides/Inter_AS_option_A_lab.md

 leaf3#sh ip route vrf tenant-blue 0.0.0.0
 leaf3#sh ip route vrf tenant-blue bgp
 ```
 So leaf 3 and leaf 4 have routes to host 1 (external router or border leaf of a remote data center).
 leaf 3 and leaf 4 learnt routes advertised by host 1

 host 1 advertised IPv4 routes to leaf 1 and leaf 2.
 Then leaf 1 and leaf 2 generated and advertised equivalents RT5.

-Run the following commands on host 2
+### Run the following commands on host 2

+host 2 is a local sever.

 ```
 host2#ping vrf vlan60 200.2.0.1 source 10.0.60.2
 host2#ping vrf vlan50 200.1.0.1 source 10.0.50.2
 ```
-so host 2 can reach addresses behing host 1
+so host 2 can reach addresses behing host 1.
-host 2 is a local server.
 host 1 is an external router connected to local border leaves. or host 1 is a border leaf in a remote data center.
 ip connectivity between these 2 sites is working.